AdvaniaSE/PowerShellAdvancedFundamentals/04. Regex/Detailed.md

 ```

 - Create a new function called `Confirm-CourseID` that reads the user database using the `GetUserData` function, and validates all ID's consists of numbers only.
-  - Make it output any users with erroneous ID to the error stream
+  - Make it output any users with erroneous ID.

 ```PowerShell
 function Confirm-CourseID {